Olawaleawe/abhisheknaiidu/README.md

 Hello, i'm [Olawale Awe](https://olawaleawe.github.io/olawaleawe-gitub.io/), an experienced Data Scientist with a demonstrated history of working in the education management industry.
 Skilled in Modelling, Machine Learning, Data Analysis, Public Speaking, Statistics, Research, and Management.
 I am an active data science professional with a Master of Business Administration and a PhD in Statistics.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />